mahovo/rsystrade/misc/notebooks/Portfolio_selection.md

 ```

-Combine the data frames of logreturns.
+Combine the data frames (actually zoo matrices) of logreturns.
 Merging will put the each logreturn in the the correct (time) row, because we
 converted each data frame to a zoo object above.

 ```r
 top_mcap_returns_df <- do.call(merge, top_mcap_returns_list)
 ```

+NOTE
+To turn a zoo matrix into a data frame with a "data" column, we could extract the matrix containing core data of the zoo object with `coredata()` and the time vector with `index()`.

 We want all series to start at the first date of the shortest series.